livebg/artwork/README.md

 ### Base (default) resolution

-The base resolution defeined by `Artwork.default_resolution` is there to assist in development and to make calculating the image width percentage in relation to the viewport width easier.
+The base resolution defeined by `Artwork.base_resolution` is there to assist in development and to make calculating the image width percentage in relation to the viewport width easier.